mozaik-association/mozaik/docs/2Structure_module.md

 ## Electoral districts (only for the political structure)

 An electoral district is a division of the territory made for the purpose of an election.
-Each citizen is attached to one constituency and one constituency only for the purpose of voting.
+Each citizen is attached to one (and only one) electoral district.

-The electoral districts can be register in the "electoral districts" tab of the state structure.
+The electoral districts can be registered in the "electoral districts" tab of the state structure.

 <figure markdown>
 ![screenshot 55](img/screen55.png)
-<figcaption>Example of a electoral district</figcaption>
+<figcaption>Example of an electoral district</figcaption>
 </figure>

 ## Legislature (only for the political structure)

 A legislature is a period of time during which the members of a legislative body, such as a national assembly or parliament, exercise their functions.

-This feature allows you to add/modify/delete the different legislatures of the country.
+This feature allows you to add/modify/delete the different legislatures of your political structure.

-When a mandate is created a legislature will be bound to that mandate thanks to the mandates module of Mozaik.
+All political mandates created in Mozaik are always linked to a specific legislature.

 <figure markdown>
 ![screenshot 54](img/screen54.png)